layershift/enscale-docs/pages/02.getting-started/03.servers-and-technologies/docs.10.md

 **In Enscale you are able to select separate nodes that work together in the same environment.**

-When setting up your environment you can choose the best [app](/getting-started/servers-and-technologies#runtime-application-node), [database](/getting-started/servers-and-technologies#databases), [load balancer](/getting-started/servers-and-technologies#load-balancer) and [cache](/getting-started/servers-and-technologies#cache) servers to set up the perfect software stack for your application.
+When setting up your environment you can choose the best [app](/getting-started/servers-and-technologies#runtime-application-node), [database](/getting-started/servers-and-technologies#databases), [load balancer](/getting-started/servers-and-technologies#load-balancer) and [cache](/getting-started/servers-and-technologies#cache) servers to set up the perfect hosting stack for your Ruby application.

 ### Runtime (Application) node: